Dynamic Sparse Training with Structured Sparsity: Conclusion

 \section{Conclusion}

-In this work we present \gls{srigl}, a novel dynamic sparse training method that learns a variant of structured N:M sparsity. \gls{srigl} is capable of sparse-to-sparse training while maintaining generalization performance on par with state-of-the-art unstructured sparse training methods on a wide variety of network architectures.
-By enforcing a constant fan-in constraint on the learned topology of our networks, the models are amenable to hardware acceleration in a similar manner to N:M sparsity.
-Our observation that \gls{rigl} ablates neurons at high sparsities inspires our neuron ablation method which enables \gls{srigl} to match the performance of \gls{rigl} at high sparsities and on the \gls{vit} network architecture.
-We present preliminary timings using an non-optimized implementation of our condensed representation which compare well against a dense layer.
-We hope this work will motivate future work implementing additional fine-grained structured sparsity schemes within the \gls{dst} framework. \begin{ack} We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), Alberta Innovates, the Digital Research Alliance of Canada, the NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI).
-We are grateful for computational resources made available to us by Google and Denvr Dataworks.
-We also acknowledge the very helpful feedback of Trevor Gale. \end{ack}
+In this work we present \gls{srigl}, a novel \gls{dst} method that learns a sparsity mask incorporating both structured and constant fan-in sparsity. \gls{srigl} is capable of sparse-to-sparse training while maintaining generalization performance on par with state-of-the-art unstructured sparse training methods on a wide variety of network architectures.
+Our observation that \gls{rigl} ablates neurons at high sparsities inspires our neuron ablation method which enables \gls{srigl} to match the performance of \gls{rigl}, even at high sparsities and on the \gls{vit} network architecture. \gls{srigl}'s constant fan-in constraint and neuron ablation results in real-world acceleration for \gls{cpu} online inference and \gls{gpu} batched inference.
+We hope this work will motivate the implementation of additional fine-grained structured sparsity schemes and the engineering efforts required to accelerate them further.